kk663/znn-release/docs/introduction.rst

 Introduction
 ============

-ZNN is a multi-core CPU implementation of deep learning for 2D and 3D convolutional networks (ConvNets).
+ZNN is a multi-core CPU implementation of deep learning for 2D and 3D CNNs (Convolutional Neural Networks).
 While the core is written in C++, it is most often controlled via the Python interface.

 When to Use ZNN
 ---------------